 The province of Bataan is a popular go-to destination near Manila because of its many cultural and natural attractions.
 From beach resorts to historical sites and stunning mountain views, Bataan has it all.

 You can easily visit Bataan by commuting.
 For a hassle-free trip, you can rent a car from Manila or book Bataan tours.

 Travel back in time when your join tours to Las Casas Filipinas de Acuzar, the first-ever heritage resort in the Philippines, located at Bagac, Bataan.
-This 400-hectare heritage site is home to Jose Acuzar’s collection of restored Spanish-Filipino Homes, most of which played a part in Philippine history.
+This 400-hectare heritage site is one of the best resorts in Bataan and is home to Jose Acuzar’s collection of restored Spanish-Filipino Homes, most of which played a part in Philippine history.

 The resort also features a replica of Manila’s Jones Bridge, a private beach, and a small church.
 You can book a day tour to fully explore and learn the interesting stories that come with each structure.